moorepants/dissertation/eom.rst

        formulating the equations of motion in a readable and compact form, which will most likely be published soon.
 .. [#] Luke and I have dreamed of developing an open source version of Autolev
-       for years and that has finally culminated through primarily Luke and Gilber Gede's efforts in the creation of sympy.physics.mechanics.
+       for years and that has finally culminated through primarily Luke and Gilbert Gede's efforts in the creation of sympy.physics.mechanics.
 .. [#] This contraint can readily be modified to support a non-flat ground.